Efficient and Transferable Adversarial Examples from Bayesian Neural Networks: Experiments

 \subsection{Test-time Transferability Techniques}

-Given that our approach works at training time, we check whether it can be combined with test-time techniques to further improve transferability.
-We apply three test-time transformations to cSGLD samples and 1 DNN obtained with the same number of epochs (300 for CIFAR-10 and 135 for ImageNet).
-On CIFAR-10, the surrogates are PreResNet110 (respect.
-ResNet50 on ImageNet), and the 5 targets are the same as in the inter-architecture experiments.
-Following \cite{Li2018LearningNetworks,Xie2019,Wu2020SkipResNets}, we also combine the test-time techniques with momentum.\footnote{All rows with momentum correspond to the MI-FG(S)M attack, an attack variant designed to improve transferability~\cite{Dong2018}.} As before, every attack performs a total of 50 backward passes.
+Given that our approach works at train time, we evaluate its combination with test-time techniques.
+We apply three test-time transformations to cSGLD samples and one DNN obtained with the same number of epochs (300 for CIFAR-10, 135 for ImageNet).
+The ImageNet surrogates are ResNet50 (respect.
+PreResNet110 on CIFAR-10).
+The targets are the same as in \cref{sec:inter-arch-transf}.
+Following \citet{Li2018LearningNetworks,Xie2019,Wu2020SkipResNets}, we also combine every test-time technique with momentum\footnote{All rows with momentum correspond to MI-FGSM, an attack variant designed to improve transferability~\citep{Dong2018}.}.

-Table \ref{tab:transfer-test-time-techs-imagenet} shows the results on ImageNet (detailed results on CIFAR-10 are provided in supplementary materials).
+Table \ref{tab:transfer-test-time-techs-imagenet} shows the results on ImageNet (\cref{sec:test-techs-appendix} for CIFAR-10).
 We observe that our approach and the test-time techniques complement well to each other.
 Indeed, the best success rates are always achieved by a technique applied on cSGLD (in bold).
 All three techniques combined with momentum applied on cSGLD achieve a systematically higher success rate than the same technique applied on 1 DNN, with differences ranging from 10.7 to 41.7 percentages points on ImageNet and from 3.8 to 56.2 on CIFAR-10.
 Overall, the addition of a technique (excluding momentum alone) to our vanilla cSGLD surrogate never decrease the success rate on CIFAR-10 and only in 10\% of the averaged cases considered on ImageNet, as indicated by the $\dagger$ symbols.